Learn how to slow the aging process and improve the quality of your life by understanding the power of perspective and mindset.

 After all the studies, they found that it isn’t the stressful life events that occur in one’s life that weakens and shortens the telomeres, it is the interpretation that these life events are negative, threatening, and not wanted.

 Look, stuff happens.
 Contrary to popular belief there is no inherent meaning in the stuff.
 We experience meaning by how we choose to perceive the stuff.
 Life can deliver really big servings of scary hairy crap sandwiches.
 How we react to and interpret what’s on our plate is up to us.
-We can see it as a triggering threat – and we’ll ruminate, whine, entertain worst case scenarios, and internally marinate in long baths of the stress hormone cortisol.
+We can see it as a triggering threat – and we’ll ruminate, whine, entertain worst-case scenarios, and internally marinate in long baths of the stress hormone cortisol.
 OR, we can take it in stride, maybe find the silver lining, find a way to be light-hearted, and interpret it as a thrilling or rigorous challenge to overcome.

 We get to choose to interpret stressful events in a non-stressful way… this is exactly what keeps our telomeres intact.
 This is exactly what keeps us youthful.
-We have more control of the aging process than we could have imagined.
+We have more control over the aging process than we could have imagined.

-If you want to bolster your ability to interpret in a way that serves you better, check this out: a study out of UCLA showed that individuals negatively affected by the chronic stress of caring for a loved one with dementia improved their telomerase maintenance capacity by mediating as little as 12 minutes a day for 2 months.
+If you want to bolster your ability to interpret in a way that serves you better, check this out: a study out of UCLA showed that individuals negatively affected by the chronic stress of caring for a loved one with dementia improved their telomerase maintenance capacity by meditating as little as 12 minutes a day for 2 months.
 If that’s not enough reason to take up the habit of taking time-in, I don’t know what is!
 (Check this out if you want a bit more guidance on meditation as a life practice).

 I’m all fired up that there’s more exciting evidence of the mind-body connection.
 Stoked there’s a scientific reason why I whistle while I work. 🙂